muideenjamiu01/Gricd-frontend-assesment/README.md

 # Gricd-assesment
 1.first-page :showing a home page of products

 2.add to cart with the add to cart buttton

 3.click on the cart icon to go to the list of cart items added page and checkoutpage

-4. user can add quantity of the product, delete the product from the cart 5.click on the GRICD logo to navigate back to home page
+4. user can add quantity of the product, delete the product from the cart
+5.
+6.click on the GRICD logo to navigate back to home page

-5. click on userLocation to veiw current user location
+7. click on userLocation to veiw current user location
+8.
-5. when user click on checkout button cart would be cleared and navigate back to he homepage
+9. when user click on checkout button cart would be cleared and navigate back to he homepage
+10.
-6. when user refresh the page the cart items still maintained its position
+11. when user refresh the page the cart items still maintained its position
+12.
+13.to get the current user LOCATION: click on the white circle beside the office

 ## Build Setup